SAR-mango/SAR-mango/README.md

-## Hi :)
+## About Me
-I am a high school junior in San Diego, CA. My dad is an electrical engineer, so I've been exposed to electronics pretty much my entire life.
-I've been playing with circuits for as long as I can remember.
+I am a high school senior in San Diego, CA. I've been playing with circuits for as long as I can remember.

 ## Projects I'm Working On